 Pick through and rinse millet in a fine strainer.
 Add 2 3/4 cups water and a pinch of salt.
 Bring to a boil, lower heat to a simmer cover and cook 20 to 25 minutes.
 Mix the cooked millet, nuts or seeds, and arrowroot together in a large bowl and set aside.

-Place balls on a parchment-lined or lightly greased cookie sheet.
-Bake for 18 to 22 minutes until lightly golden.
+Place fritters on a parchment-lined or lightly greased baking sheet.
+Bake for 18 to 22 minutes, until lightly golden.

 Recipe by, PCC Cooks instructor

 Source: Adapted from a recipe by Jeanne Marie Martin.

 Learn more about our recipes.
 View guidelines »